The remarkable longevity of a 16th century song and tune

 Greensleeves has captured the imagination of musicians for well over four centuries, testified by innumerous versions.
 This, the third of three articles about the mythology, history and music of Greensleeves, gives an audio flavour of the remarkable versatility and vitality of the melody and song, an à la carte menu to choose from.
 We begin with versions of the passamezzo antico and romanesca which are the foundation of Greensleeves; then advance to the song on period instruments; the Playford dance; two Greensleeves morris dances; the Christmas song; Ralph Vaughan Williams’ classical version; then a range of more modern interpretations: folk, blues, bluegrass, country, pop, rock, punk, black metal, jazz, flamenco, disco, trance, dubstep, Vietnamese ballet … and the ice cream van tune.

-Click on the green text of any version to open up the YouTube video.
+Click on the blue text of any version to open up the YouTube video.

 Greensleeves’ origins: the passamezzo antico and romanesca